Get a head start on your master's degree while pursuing your undergraduate studies.

 - Transition smoothly from undergraduate into graduate school

-- Reduce time and cost of completing an MBA, MCIS, MAcc or master's degree
+- Reduce time and cost of completing an MBA, MCIS, or MAcc degree

 - Graduate with purpose with a goal to specialize your skills in business